-To really soak up the charm of Jodhpur, however, we encourage you to explore beyond the monuments, getting stuck into the bustling bazaars on a guided walking tour and experiencing a private folk performance.
+To soak up the charm of Jodhpur, however, we encourage you to explore beyond the monuments, getting stuck into the bustling bazaars on a guided walking tour and experiencing a special folk performance.
 Here’s how Indian Excursions recommend you spend your 48 hours in Jodhpur:

 For many of our guests, Jodhpur falls somewhere in the middle of the itinerary, meaning you’d likely arrive in the Blue City in the mid-afternoon, having driven in from Jaipur (6 hrs), Jaisalmer (5 hrs) or Udaipur (5 hrs).
 With that in mind, we’d recommend allowing yourself a couple of hours or so on arrival to relax, settle in, and enjoy your hotel.

-Should you prefer something more central where you can really soak up the Blue City’s sights, sounds and smells, we’d instead recommend Raas; a chic haveli amidst the bustling old city just a stones-throw from the heart of the action.
-Being nestled at the foot of Mehrangarh Fort, it offers an amazing view.
+Should you prefer something more central where you can soak up the Blue City’s sights, sounds and smells, we’d instead recommend Raas; a chic haveli amidst the bustling old city just a stones-throw from the heart of the action.
+Being nestled at the foot of Mehrangarh Fort, it offers a fantastic view.

 This evening, soak up a private Bhopa performance – a rare Rajasthani art form which combines dancing, singing and painting.
-Afterwards, move on to a rooftop restaurant for a traditional Rajasthani thali dinner with fabulous views of Mehrangarh Fort behind.
 Our past guests have found this a very culturally rich experience, and a highlight of their stay.
+Afterwards, move on to Khaas Bagh restaurant for a traditional Rajasthani thali dinner.
 The thali dinner is a lovely way to experience many different tastes of Rajasthan, as you’re presented with a small amount of several different authentic dishes.

 The majority of our guests would depart from Jodhpur after breakfast to their next destination.
 Should you have a bit more time to spend in the Blue City, however, we’d recommend heading out to the sandy outskirts of Jodhpur by Jeep.
 The arid countryside south of Jodhpur is dotted with villages, their mud and thatch huts inhabited by the Bishnois and communities of potters and weavers.
 A tour of this area provides a memorable opportunity to observe the rhythm of daily life in these hamlets, experience the warm hospitality of the villagers, and see beautiful traditional crafts being practised.
 The highlight of the safari is the Bishnoi tribe.